LorenFrankLab/spyglass/README.md

    > If you're not affiliated with UCSF or if you are just looking to try out `nwb_datajoint`, then you will need to set up a different MySQL server.
 For example, you can set up your own local server with a Docker image of a MySQL server configured for Datajoint (see [instructions](https://tutorials.datajoint.io/setting-up/local-database.html))

 2. Add the following environment variables (e.g. in `~/.bashrc`).
 This example assumes that you are interacting with the database on a computer that has mounted `stelmo` at `/stelmo` (if the mount location is different, change accordingly).
+For this to take effect, log out and log back in, or run `source ~/.bashrc` in the terminal.

      ```bash
      export NWB_DATAJOINT_BASE_DIR="/stelmo/nwb/"